 Additionally, you can intervene in a case where one of your grandchild’s parents has already filed a custody lawsuit of their own.
 You cannot bring an original custody lawsuit on behalf of a grandchild.
 Grandparents do not have this right in Texas.
 Custody must be requested as part of an existing custody lawsuit brought by a parent of your child or by the state of Texas.

 What you need to keep in mind no matter what your goals are in a family law setting for your family is that any rights you have concerning your grandchildren are secondary to the rights held by your child and their co-parent.
-When your grandchild’s best interests are determined that is when a court will be able to tell you whether you will be named as a person who has custody rights.
+A court will grant you custody rights based on its determination of what is in your grandchild’s best interests.

 What steps should you take when you want to go forward with a visitation case?

 Deciding to pursue visitation as a grandparent should not be taken lightly.
 Many times, a grandparent will attempt to step forward to do something good for their grandchild but he or she will not have sufficient knowledge of what they are getting themselves into.
 Mostly, grandparents will sometimes overestimate their likelihood of success in a case.
-Then, when things do not go their way, they will be disappointed and feel like they did something wrong.
+Then, when things don’t go their way, they will feel disappointed and think they did something wrong.

 This is not the case, at all.
 The simple truth is that you have an uphill climb in front of you if you want to gain visitation rights with your grandchildren.
 However, that does not mean you shouldn’t try.
 Go back to what we talked about at the beginning of our blog post today.
 You love your grandchildren and want what is best for them.
 If you believe that you should play a central part in the best life for your grandchildren, then you should consider stepping up and pursuing a visitation case.